 Once your cat has reached his target weight, maintain this by feeding a balanced diet which meets but does not exceed his calorific requirements.
 Remember, the older and less active the cat, the fewer calories he requires.
 As a general rule of thumb, I like to remove uneaten food after 20-30 minutes.

 The prognosis is very good.
 A lot of cats have had their diabetes reversed when they have shifted down to a healthy weight, he greatly reduces his chances of developing hepatic lipidosis and skin problems should resolve.

-Unfortunately, arthritis can not be reversed, however there is less pressure on the joints in lighter cats, therefore slowing down progression of the condition.
+Unfortunately, arthritis can not be reversed, however, there is less pressure on the joints in lighter cats, therefore slowing down the progression of the condition.